-The server in turn handles the event and sends back the updated HTML (which is based on what the event performed) to the client.
+The server in turn handles the event and sends back the updated HTML (which is based on what the event performed on the server) to the client.
 The updated HTML is not the entire page HTML but only a small part and hence the response is much faster.
 The browser, on receiving the response, updates the user interface (UI).

 In Blazor Server hosting model, your Blazor app is executed on the server from within an ASP.NET Core app.
 Here SignalR establish and maintains a Persistent HTTP connection between the Client (i.e. Browser) and the ASP.NET Core Server.
 The blazor.server.js script establishes the SignalR connection with the server.
-In most of the times you will be using the Blazor Server hosting model because in Blazor WebAssembly the .NET runtime and tooling support is less mature.
+In most of the times you will be using the Blazor Server hosting model because in Blazor WebAssembly the .NET runtime and tooling support is less mature at the current time.

 You can start creating Blazor app in your PC by following the 2 steps:

-2. Download & Install Visual Studio 2019 or Visual Studio Code or Visual Studio for Mac. – Click here to download
+2. Download & Install Visual Studio, Visual Studio Code or Visual Studio for Mac. – Click here to download